wombelix/params2env/README.md

 ### Technical details

-It leverages the latest version of the AWS Go SDK to authenticate, assume roles and interact with parameters from the Parameter Store.
-A design goal is to prefer Go standard libraries, for example slog or testing, to avoid external dependencies, and to achieve a 100% unit test coverage.
+The tool uses the AWS Go SDK to authenticate, assume roles and interact with parameters from the Parameter Store.
+I tried to keep external dependencies minimal and stick to Go standard libraries like slog and testing where possible.
+The goal is 100% unit test coverage.

-The tool can run with a yaml configuration file, ~/.params2env.yaml or .params2env.yaml, or with command line arguments.
-Command line arguments have a higher precedence than the configuration file in the current directory.
-The configuration file in the current directory has a higher precedence than the global configuration file in the home directory.
+You can run it with a YAML configuration file (~/.params2env.yaml or .params2env.yaml) or with command line arguments.
+Command line arguments override config file settings.
+A config file in the current directory takes precedence over the global one in your home directory.

 ## Installation

 Pre-built binaries for Linux, macOS, and Windows are available on the [GitHub Releases](https://github.com/wombelix/params2env/releases) page.

-Download the appropriate binary for your platform and add it to your PATH.
+Download the binary for your platform and add it to your PATH.

 ## Usage